Good balance is often taken for granted.

 Input from the eyes

 Sensory receptors in the retina are called rods and cones.
+Rods are believed to be tuned better for vision in low light situations (e.g. at night time).
+Cones help with color vision, and the finer details of our world.
 When light strikes the rods and cones, they send impulses to the brain that provide visual cues identifying how a person is oriented relative to other objects.
-For example, as a pedestrian walks along a city street, the surrounding buildings appear vertically aligned, and each storefront passed first moves into and then beyond the range of peripheral vision.
+For example, as a pedestrian takes a walk along a city street, the surrounding buildings appear vertically aligned, and each storefront passed first moves into and then beyond the range of peripheral vision.

 Input from the muscles and joints